MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 This is achieved by the game developer by looping over every path part, and checking whether a directory/file with the exact same name is present in the path part.

-# Everything is in a single <TODO:insert modding language name here> file
+# Everything stays in a single grug file

 This is incredibly valuable, as it makes it much easier to help modders who have bugs in their scripts, as the single file is all that needs to be sent.

 Contrast this with Lua, where modders use `require()` and `dofile()` to load arbitrary files in a recursive fashion, where the entire mod often needs to be sent to someone who wants to help.

-If a modder wants to add an unused <TODO: insert modding language name here> file to their mod, they have to put it in a special `ignored` directory, which is ignored by the game.
+If a modder doesn't want one of their grug files to be loaded, they have to put it in a special `ignored` directory.

 Based on the message behind the amazing article [The Grug Brained Developer](https://grugbrain.dev/), let modders work harder, not smarter: